-- If you are carrying syringes and insulin on your flight take a letter from your doctor.
+- If you are carrying syringes and insulin on your flight take a letter from your doctor and have ID ready.

-Note: In some countries, blood glucose is measured in milligrams per 100 millilitres (expressed as mg/dl) and not in millimoles per litre (mmol/l).
-A blood glucose conversion chart is below.
+In some countries, blood glucose is measured in milligrams per 100 millilitres (expressed as mg/dl) and not in millimoles per litre (mmol/l).
+Take a look at our blood glucose conversion chart before you go.

 Travelling with a pump or CGM

-If you treat your diabetes with a pump or use a continuous glucose monitor (CGM), it is essential that you contact your airline prior to travel, if possible a few weeks before you fly.
+If you treat your diabetes with a pump or use a continuous glucose monitor (CGM), make sure you contact your airline before you travel, if possible do this a few weeks before you fly.

-The Civil Aviation Authority’s Advisory Health Unit recommends that people with diabetes should always contact their airline before travelling to discuss medical devices they intend to take on board aircraft.
+The Civil Aviation Authority’s Advisory Health Unit recommends that people with diabetes should always contact their airline before travelling to discuss medical devices they need to take on board an aircraft.

-Some airlines will require you to notify them of your medical equipment in advance and fill in additional paperwork before you fly.
-Failure to do this can, in some cases, result in passengers not being allowed to board the aircraft with their pump or CGM.
+Some airlines will require you to notify them of your medical equipment before the flight and fill in additional paperwork.
+If you don't do this, you might, in some cases, not being allowed to board the aircraft with your pump or CGM.

-You should also speak to your diabetes team – should you need to remove your pump for any reason, they can provide you with any extra equipment such as insulin pens and help plan your doses throughout your journey.
+You should also speak to your diabetes team before you go.
+Should you need to remove your pump for any reason, they can provide you with any extra equipment such as insulin pens and help plan your doses throughout your journey.

-Important: Caution around insulin pumps and CGM onboard aircraft is due to wireless functionality, which may interfere with aircraft communication and navigation systems.
-If your pump or CGM cannot function without a wireless signal, then you may need to be prepared to remove your CGM and pump and administer insulin with an insulin pen for the journey.
-You would also need to test your blood glucose levels manually with a standard blood glucose meter.
+Caution around insulin pumps and CGM onboard aircraft is because of wireless functionality.
+This might interfere with aircraft communication and navigation systems.
+If your pump or CGM cannot function without a wireless signal, then you may need to be prepared to remove your CGM and pump and treat your diabetes with an insulin pen while you're in the air.
+You'll also need to test your blood glucose levels manually with a standard blood glucose meter.

 Is it safe to go through the X-ray machines or full-body scanners?